martyromero/martyromero.github.io/_posts/2018-06-18-my-faith-transition-bullet-point-version.md

 description: I have been spending some time making a list of significant things in my past that have contributed to my faith transition.
 These are just in list form and in no particular order of importance.
 ---

-## My "Faith Transition"
 I have been spending some time making a list of significant things in my past that have contributed to my faith ~~crisis~~ transition.
 These are just in list form and in no particular order of importance.
-I am not really wanting to comment on any of these, but I wanted to keep a list of significant events, ideas, moments etc., that feel important.
+I am not really wanting to comment on any of these, but I did want to keep a list of significant events, ideas, moments etc., that feel important.

-It's interesting to see how the majority of items happened or are centered around my early to mid 20s.
+It's interesting to see how the majority of thee are centered around my early to mid 20s.

 **5 - 10 years old**